Satyam6623165/dog-breed-classifier/README.md

 # Dog Breed Classifier
 This project is part of Udacity's Deep Learning Nanodegree course.
 The whole project is implemented in Pytorch libraray.
-Other dependencies are given in requirements.txt.

 ## Overview
 The project is an application Convolutional Neural Networks and aims to develop a pipeline which can be used in web or mobile app to process user-supplied images.
 Our model tries to predict the true breed of dog if supplied with a dog image and tries to predict a resembling dog breed when supplied with images of human faces.